 There were cases where an applicant was required to obtain a letter of support/non-objection, the relevant government or public authority did not provide a letter of support/non-objection, and the applicant disagreed with this decision.

 Work Track members proposed specific measures to mitigate some of the problems identified.
 These proposals do not change the underlying program requirements related to specific types of strings.
-Instead they seek to supplements and improve that status quo, as implemented in the 2012 round.
+Instead they seek to supplement and improve that status quo, as implemented in the 2012 round.

 Proposal to address the suggested problem that it was not always clear to an applicant if special rules were applicable to a particular string: Develop an online tool for prospective applicants.
 The searchable tool indicates whether a string is eligible for delegation and whether there are issues that require further action (for example obtaining a letter of support or non-objection from relevant governments or public authorities).
 This could be a stand-alone tool or a function integrated into the application system that flags if a term is geographic and has special requirements/restrictions.